LastPeaksStorm/Service-Clients-Feedback/README.md

 # Client Feedback Service

-Ficticious Website-service with credentials based Authorization and Authentcation roles, representing fetching, sorting and structured representation of client feedbacks.
+Website-service with credentials based Authorization and Authentcation roles, representing fetching, sorting and structured representation of client feedbacks and ficticious filled content.

 # Content